-Centralized database of all complaints, online upload of Action Taken Reports (ATRs) by the concerned companies and online viewing by investors of actions taken on the complaint and its status.
+Centralized database of all complaints, online upload of Action Taken Reports (ATRs) by the concerned representatives i.e., Companies Register and Share Transfer Agent ("RTA")/Company and online viewing by investors of actions taken on the complaint and its status.
 Your Company is registered on SCORES.